ChromexUnderscore/OriginsTweaks/README.md

 <details><summary>Feline</summary>

-+ Feline can attack with claws but they need to be sharpened using blocks in this order:
++ Feline can deal alternating attacks with offhand claws if the offhand is empty but they need to be sharpened using blocks in this order:
   - Logs or wool
   - Smooth stone, Polished stones
   - Iron blocks